visual-framework/vf-core/components/vf-text/README.md

 For basic text formatting and sizes.

+## Usage

+The `vf-text` component leverages [the design token typography sizes](https://stable.visual-framework.dev/design-tokens/typography/).

+This component provides a utility-like functionality and you'll rarely need to directly use this component.
+When coding a component's Sass, it will typically be better to use the mixins (`@include set-type(text-body--6);`) than these `vf-text` classes.

 ## Install

 This component is distributed with npm.
 After [installing npm](https://www.npmjs.com/get-npm), you can install the `vf-text` with this command.